Abe- 7 years old – Available Now

 Good with cats?: Has not been cat tested.

-Crate trained?: Yes.
+Crate trained?: Don’t know yet.

 House trained?: Yes.